US military resumes operations against ISIS in Iraq after pause due to Iran tensions

-The move comes despite a vote by the Iraqi parliament to expel American troops from the country, but amid growing concerns the terror group could take advantage of any lull to reconstitute.
+The move comes despite a vote by the Iraqi parliament to expel US troops.

 The U.S.-led coalition paused operations on Jan.
 5, with the Pentagon saying American personnel needed to reinforce security at Iraqi bases with coalition troops, which had come under repeated rocket attacks by an Iranian-backed militia group.
 The notice also came days after a U.S. drone strike killed Iranian Gen. Qassem Soleimani, igniting calls by Tehran and its Shiite militias for revenge against the United States.